 Note.
 Most large cities now require a specially designed cock which does not become clogged with rust or ice, and which can easily be located and shut off by the firemen.
 This is very desirable as many small fires have become serious through the breaking of gas pipes in the building.

-SECTION 11.
+SUCTION 11.
 ELECTRICAL WORK.

 Order 5225.
-All electrical work shall conform to the 1918 National Electrical Code (on file at the office of the Industrial Commission) except where the same conflicts with any order of the Industrial Commission.
+All electrical work shall conform to the Wisconsin State Electrical Code, comprising General Orders 1000-1499, inclusive, of the Industrial Commission.